pdmosses/pdmosses.github.io/README.md

 The focus of my current research is further development of the component-based approach to semantics of programming languages, established by the **[PLanCompS](http://www.plancomps.org/)** project, together with tool support and major case studies.

+My [old personal home page](http://cs.swansea.ac.uk/~cspdm/) at Swansea University is no longer updated, and will be removed.
+All items of potential current interest have been copied to this new home page.

 ## Publications

 [ORCID](http://orcid.org/0000-0002-5826-7520) • [Google Scholar](https://scholar.google.co.uk/citations?user=fIK8JS8AAAAJ) • [ResearchGate](http://www.researchgate.net/profile/Peter_Mosses) • [DBLP](http://www.informatik.uni-trier.de/~ley/db/indices/a-tree/m/Mosses%3APeter_D=.html) • [AMiner](http://aminer.org/profile/53f439bbdabfaeee229c9f29)